Anthrocon/www/content/Venue/hotel/index.md

 No, as your hotel reservation is linked to your registration.
 You must have a valid Anthrocon registration to keep your reservation.

 In the event that you wish to transfer your room reservation to another person staying in your room, please contact [help@orchid.events](mailto:help@orchid.events?subject=Anthrocon%20reservation%20change%20request) to inform them of the transfer request.
 {{< /details >}}

+{{< details "How do I add myself as a roommate to an existing booking as a roommate?" >}}
+On the Registration system, you will be able to use the function for finding a reservation and inputting an Orchid Events confirmation number.
+If your name matches a guest name on the reservation, it should display on your Registration page.
+If it doesn’t match, you may need to double-check the details of the room booking to make sure they’re correct.
+{{< /details >}}

+{{< details "Can I transfer a room later?" >}}
+If you wish to transfer an existing reservation made through our booking partner, requests must be made to <help@orchid.events> before June 2026.
+{{< /details >}}

+{{< details "I have an accessibility accommodation that requires an accessible room, how can I request one?" >}}
+You may request an accessible room by clicking the appropriate “ADA Request” box on the hotel reservation page.
+It is very important that you not only click the box but that you also explain what specific accommodation is needed in the “Requests” box.
+This will help us to match you up to the proper room.
+Please understand that each hotel only has a fixed number of accessible rooms; to inquire about what accommodations a hotel has, please contact that hotel directly.
+{{< /details >}}